 C. Forgery is a class 4 felony, except that if the forged instrument is used in connection with the purchase, lease or renting of a dwelling that is used as a drop house, it is a class 3 felony.
 For the purposes of this subsection, “drop house” means property that is used to facilitate smuggling pursuant to section 13-2319.

 Forgery and fraud are common white collar criminal charges which call for the experienced advocacy of a criminal defense attorney who has handled similar cases.
 Forgery in Arizona involves the alteration of any written instrument.

-Typical cases included the alteration of checks, contracts or other documents.
-While forgery in Arizona is a class 4 felony it is very rare for a first time forgery conviction to result in long prison sentences.
-Usually probation is available.
-Jail time may be imposed as a condition of probation, however.
+Typically these cases included the alteration of checks, contracts or other documents of such nature.
+While in the state of Arizona forgery is considered a class 4 felony, it is very uncommon for a first time forgery conviction to result in long prison sentences.
+Usually probation is available for the individual found guilty.
+But, Jail time may be imposed as a condition of probation, however.

 Please contact one of our criminal defense lawyers to examine the specific details of your case.